gwenfrishkoff/World_Weather_Analysis/README.md

 For Deliverable #2, we used python methods and resources to complete the following steps:
 	<ol>
 	<li> Step #1: We used Python *Requests* to create the Input statements that prompt end users for their weather preferences;
-	<li> Step #2: We used .loc methods to filter travel data based on user preferences (preferred weather conditions) and to identify potential travel destinations and nearby hotels;
+	<li> Step #2: We used Python *.loc* methods to clean dn filter travel data based on user preferences (preferred weather conditions) and to identify potential travel destinations and nearby hotels;
 	<li> Step #3: We used *Matplotlib* to create marker layer maps with pop-up markers for the cities of interest, to show the relationship between latitude & weather parameters for each city.
 	</ol>